Binance Market Update (2022-10-17)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include POLYX, TORN, and MDX, up by 50%, 44%, and 23%, respectively.
+Market outperformers include MDX, POLYX, and PHA, up by 32%, 31%, and 23%, respectively.

 Top stories of the day: